emmach4ng/beautiful-jekyll/_posts/2024-05-21-finalproject.md

 ---
 layout: post
-title: Examining Local Investment into Flushing's Small Businesses in Context with NYC
+title: Examining Local Investment in Flushing's Small Businesses in the Context of NYC
 subtitle: Final Project
 gh-repo:
 gh-badge: